 New on AidData.org: Environmental Impact Codes

-We’ve added another resource to the AidData Research Dataset repository that will assist with the effort to track the likely impact of aid projects on the environment: PLAID 1.9 with Environmental Codes.
-This dataset has its origins in the Greening Aid? book publication.
+We’ve added another resource to the AidData Research Release repository that will assist with the effort to track the likely impact of aid projects on the environment: PLAID 1.9 with Environmental Codes.
+This dataset has its origins in the Greening Aid?book.
 For Greening Aid?, researchers at the College of William and Mary assessed the likely environmental impact of projects allocated through 1999.
 In 2009, AidData postdoctoral fellow Chris Marcoux led a team to extend this coding.
 The release of PLAID 1.9 with Environmental Codes represents the full assessment of all projects through 2008.

 The environmental impact variable evaluates the likely environmental impact of a project, as well as the scope of environmental benefit (if applicable).
 It has 8 possible values:

 - Dirty, strictly defined – Projects that cause significant and immediate environmental harm (e.g., resource extraction & heavy industry)

 - Dirty, broadly defined – Projects that will cause moderate environmental harm over the long term (e.g., electricity distribution, hydro power)

 - Environmental, broadly defined (Brown) – Projects that are preventive in nature or that produce less immediate, more long term environmental benefits.
 Brown projects produce local environmental benefits (e.g., disaster prevention)

 - Environmental, broadly defined (Green) – Projects that are preventive in nature or that produce less immediate, more long term environmental benefits.
 Green projects produce regional or global environmental benefits (e.g., genetic diversity & industrial reforestation)